Augmentative and alternative communication: Dementia

 characterized by deficits in memory and other cognitive domains.
 Communication impairments are partly attributed to memory deficits, and AAC intervention may be used to compensate for deficits and to capitalize on the person's strengths, such as the ability to recognize material they cannot recall.
 Low-tech devices are generally preferred, such as memory books that include autobiographical information, daily schedules, photographs, and reminders or labels.
 Several studies have shown positive outcomes in the amount of on-topic conversation and the length of interaction with these approaches.
 The gains were maintained four months after the training in the use of the memory aids had ceased.
 High-tech devices with voice output have been found to be less effective; in one study devices resulted in limited topic elaboration/initiation, reduced output and heightened distraction.
 AAC is also used to enhance the comprehension of those with dementia.
 The use of augmented listening strategies, such as identifying topics of conversation with pictures, improves the conversational skills of individuals with dementia.

+Temporary users

+Many users only have a temporary need for AAC.
+This group includes individuals recovering from illness, injury, or surgery.
+For example, someone might lose their ability to speak after a severe throat infection or while healing from a surgical procedure like a tracheostomy.
+Temporary AAC use is also common during recovery from brain injuries that impact speech.

+A notable increase in AAC use was observed during the COVID-19 pandemic.
+Patients recovering from ventilator intubation often experienced temporary speech loss.

+Temporary users are unlikely to invest in dedicated hardware due to the short-term nature of their needs.
+Instead, they often opt for low-tech options like communication boards or more cost-effective high-tech options like mobile apps.